robrobbins/matt_and_vitor_go_to_school/README.md

 This does not need any persistance, so it can be client side only, no server or database.
 In future iterations you could always spin up a server and get fancy...
 If you want to have some small persistence you can always look into using the browser's LocalStorage but its not necessary.

+#### tech stuff

+Dont gimme a bunch of sphagetti.
+Organize your biz!
+Maybe use ES6 and Webpack.
+Maybe use some other AMD Module loader.
+React?
+Angular?
+Vanilla?
+IDK, you make the call.
+Oh yeah, WRITE SOME FUKIN TESTS IF YOU EVER WANT A JOB...